rasbt/mlxtend/docs/sources/docs/plotting/stacked_barplot.md

 # Stacked Barplot

-> from mlxtend.matplotlib import stacked_barplot
+> from mlxtend.plotting import stacked_barplot

 A function to conveniently plot stacked bar plots in matplotlib using pandas `DataFrame`s.